-If the customer only represent $125 in net profit, you are already underwater and there is reason to believe you will sink deeper if you try to maintain the relationship.
-Simple dollars and cents tells you to end the association.
+If the customer only represents $125 in net profit, you are already underwater, and there is reason to believe you will sink deeper if you try to maintain the relationship.
+Simple dollars and cents tell you to end the association.

 3. How do we say goodbye?

-I have found that the best way to end the relationship is gently, but firmly.
+I have found that the best way to end the relationship is gently but firmly.
 Let the customer know that you have looked hard at their account, that you recognize that they have not been happy with your company and that it is for the best that they not return.

 4. What happens next?

-Hell indeed hath no fury as a customer spurned and many will be happy to let the world (or at least their followers) know just how poorly they have been treated by your awful company and your rotten employees.
+Hell indeed hath no fury as a customer spurned, and many will be happy to let the world (or at least their followers) know just how poorly they have been treated by your awful company and your rotten employees.
 Answer their complaints publicly, but do it just once and then move on.